KentonWhite/ProjectTemplate/website/getting_started.markdown

 ![Cache Loading Messages](./caching.jpg)

 Unfortunately, the preprocessing step still seems to go slowly.
-That's because, even though we're pulling `first.letter.counts` and `second.letter.counts` from `cache`, we're also still running the munging steps to create those variables.
+That's because, even though we're pulling `first.letter.counts` and `second.letter.counts` from `cache`, we're also still running the munging steps to create those variables at runtime.
 To stop recomputing work we've already cached, we edit our configuration file and turn `munging` off:

 		munging: off